Hello!

 What is the NatureLed Approach©?

 The NatureLed Approach©, pioneered by occupational therapist Kathleen Lockyer of RxOutside, combines the science of human development with the ancient wisdom of deep nature connection to support thriving individuals, families, and communities.
-For more information, see her website at RxOutside.com.
+For more information, see her website at kathleenlockyer.com.

 |

-Play is the birthright of every child!Play is the primary occupation of childhood and has been identified by the American Academy of Pediatrics as central to healthy development.
+Play and creativity are birthrights!Play is the primary occupation of childhood and has been identified by the American Academy of Pediatrics as central to healthy development.
 Through free play (unstructured and child-directed), children engage their senses, challenge their bodies, grow their minds, and build relationships.
 Outdoor environments offer the richest free play opportunities, providing the exact experiences that growing brains and bodies are seeking.
-Intentional mentorship and relationship rooted in deep nature connection supports humans in realizing their healthiest, fullest selves.
-That's why I practice occupational therapy using a NatureLed Approach©.
+It turns out, adults need to continue playing and nurturing their creative selves to keep their bodies and brains healthy and well too!